-- get written assurance from the breeder or hatchery on the disease and vaccination status of the birds
+- get written assurance from the breeder or hatchery on the health and vaccination status of the birds

 - quarantine the new birds away from existing stock for a minimum period of two weeks and observe these birds for signs of illness.

 It can be difficult to know whether a bird is sick with a condition that will affect the safety of eggs, so always manage your flock for good general health.
 Seek veterinary advice if in doubt.